leehoanzu/traffic-light-circuit/README.md

-# Welcome to my Repository - Descibe MATLAB simulation
+# Welcome to my Repository - Simulate traffic light

 ## You will find in this repo: